-As the second to last stage of mesothelioma, Stage 3 mesothelioma generally refers to mesothelioma that has spread deeper into the tissues surrounding the tumor’s original location and has usually reached the lymph nodes.
+As the second-to-last stage of mesothelioma, stage 3 mesothelioma generally refers to cancer that has spread deeper into the tissues surrounding the tumor’s original location and has usually reached the lymph nodes.

 Depending on the type, mesothelioma may begin in the:

-- Pleura: The lining of the lungs and chest
+- Pleura: Lining of the lungs and chest

-Stage 3 may also reveal that the cancer has spread to the nearby lymph nodes.
-But mesothelioma that spreads to more distant sites, like the collarbone or lymph nodes on the other side of the chest, is considered stage 4.
+A stage 3 diagnosis may also reveal that the cancer has spread to the nearby lymph nodes.
+Mesothelioma that spreads to more distant sites, like the collarbone or lymph nodes on the other side of the chest, is considered stage 4.

-- SEER data indicates that roughly 16% of mesothelioma cases are diagnosed during the regional stage, which roughly corresponds to stage 3.
+- Approximately 16% of mesothelioma cases are diagnosed during the regional stage, which roughly corresponds to stage 3.

-- According to the American Cancer Society, roughly 12% of pleural mesothelioma patients diagnosed during the regional stage (which includes stage 3) will live 5 years or longer.
+- About 12% of pleural mesothelioma patients diagnosed during the regional stage (which includes stage 3) will live 5 years or longer.

 - During stage 3, mesothelioma has spread too far for most patients to undergo surgery.

-- Stage 3 mesothelioma patients are usually excellent candidates for clinical trials, which test new and promising therapies.
+- Stage 3 mesothelioma patients are usually excellent candidates for clinical trials testing new cancer therapies.

 How Stage 3 Mesothelioma Develops

-The Centers for Disease Control and Prevention (CDC) states that mesothelioma may take anywhere from 10-50 or even more years to develop.
+The Centers for Disease Control and Prevention (CDC) states that mesothelioma may take anywhere from 10-50 years to develop after asbestos exposure.
 However, the disease progresses rapidly once symptoms appear.

 While stage 3 mesothelioma has not metastasized, it has spread deeper into nearby tissues and reached the lymph nodes.